 What has God taught you as a foster parent?

 God has taught us that Jesus Christ is enough.
 All too often, we find ourselves trying to be the functional “saviors” for our three foster children, trying to shield them from brokenness.
 We are often reminded that we have no control over the final outcome for our foster children.
-But, we also are reminded that we serve a good and gracious God, and for those who love God all things work together for good, for those who are called according to his purpose (Romans 8:28).
+But, we also are reminded that we serve a good and for those who love God all things work together for good, for those who are called according to his purpose (Romans 8:28).
 Foster care is God’s calling in our lives.
 We have learned that Jesus Christ will always meet us no matter how hard the case.
 Jesus gives us sweet glimpses of His love for us